Divine Masterplan For Life

 3. Fruits of the Holy Spirit

-ttitudes resulting from cooperating with the Gifts of the Holy Spirit which encourage us to practice:
+cooperating with the Gifts of the Holy Spirit which encourage us

 Benignity - kindness.